Everton vs Stoke City

-EVERTON Football Club, founded in 1878, first played at Stanley Park before moving to nearby Anfield Road.
+EVERTON FC, founded in 1878, first played at Stanley Park before moving to nearby Anfield Road.

 A dispute with their landlord led to Everton moving up the road to build what was effectively the first major football ground in England on the Mere Green site, renamed Goodison Park.